cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 # Questions and Coding
 {: .no_toc}

-The surveys have been deployed in several waves.
+The COVID-19 Trends and Impacts Survey (CTIS) has been deployed in several waves.
 We have tried to ensure the coding of waves is consistent.
 This page provides the full survey text and coding schemes.

 ## Table of contents